Noticing signs of a bird problem?

 Innovative and unique treatments that resolve pest problems effectively

-Some bird species in the UK can become a serious nuisance in the wrong locations - ask anyone who has had birds roosting or nesting in their business premises.
-Not only can they cause a lot of damage and fouling, but they can also spread diseases.
+Some bird species in the UK can become a serious nuisance in the wrong locations - ask anyone with birds roosting or nesting on their business premises.
 There are several nuisance bird species in the UK.
-These include greater black-backed gull, lesser black-backed gull, herring gull, feral pigeon, starling, and collared dove.
-In large numbers they can cause a variety of problems for your business.
+These include the greater black-backed gull, lesser black-backed gull, herring gull, feral pigeon, starling, and collared dove.

-Our bird specialists are experienced in how to get rid of nuisance birds from your business premise and successfully deter them from returning, using discreet, cost-effective methods that won’t harm the birds or disrupt your business.
-Our bird control solutions include:
+Our bird specialists are experienced in how to get rid of pest birds effectively and compliantly from your business premises and successfully deter nuisance birds from returning, using discreet, cost-effective methods that won’t harm the birds or disrupt your business.

 (Columba Livia)